Professor Jobs at Florida International University with Visa Sponsorship

 Which visa types are commonly used for Professor roles at Florida International University?

-FIU sponsors several visa types for faculty, including H-1B for specialty occupation roles, TN for Canadian and Mexican nationals in qualifying academic positions, and F-1 OPT or CPT for recent graduates on student visas.
+FIU sponsors several visa types for faculty, including H-1B for specialty occupation roles, TN visa for Canadian and Mexican nationals in qualifying academic positions, and F-1 OPT or CPT for recent graduates on student visas.
 For longer-term permanent residence, FIU may initiate EB-2 or EB-3 labor certification through the DOL PERM process, often alongside H-1B sponsorship for tenure-track hires.

 What qualifications are expected for Professor roles at Florida International University?